kadena-io/ledger-app-kadena/README.md

 ## Loading

-You can use [cargo-ledger](https://github.com/LedgerHQ/cargo-ledger.git) which builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo ledger load` command in your app directory.
+You can use [cargo-ledger](https://github.com/LedgerHQ/cargo-ledger.git) which builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo-ledger load` command in the rust-app folder within app directory.

-Before installing, please ensure that your Ledger Nano S device is plugged, unlocked, and on the device home screen.
+This application is compatible with Ledger Nano S devices running FW 2.1.0 and above.
+Before installing, please ensure that your device is plugged, unlocked, and on the device home screen.

 ### Nix